YannickKunz/PayDay3-NRFTW/README.md

 # PayDay3-NRFTW
-Possible combinations for No Rest For The Wicked's Vault \n Netlify site : https://mypaydaythreevault.netlify.app
+Possible combinations for No Rest For The Wicked's Vault <br>
+Netlify site : https://mypaydaythreevault.netlify.app